bannerImage.png

 £0

 You also have an allowance to invest up to £20,000 in an Individual Savings Account (ISA) in any given tax year.
-This is often referred to as a tax wrapper for investment.
+This is often referred to as a tax wrapper for investments.
 Anyone over the age of 18 can open an ISA in the UK.
 Lifetime ISAs only apply to the under 40 age group, while junior ISAs are for children under the age of 18.

 If you don't use the allowance in that year then it is lost.
 If you, and a spouse, each make use of the annual ISA limit, then you're able to save, or invest, £40,000 between you.
 Of note, there are different types of ISA for you to consider for your individual circumstances and what you're trying to achieve.
 These are detailed below.

-Type of ISA Annual limit for 2023/24
+Type of ISA Annual limit for 2024/25

 Cash ISA £20,000